nakednous/viscom/en/README.md

 # Visual Computing for Artists & Designers (and everyone else)

-Visual Computing is the field that contains topics such as:
+Visual Computing is the field that contains disciplines such as:
  * Computer graphics and computer animation
  * Image analysis and computer vision
  * Visualization and visual analytics